 2. Discover it

 There are three reasons why the Discover it card (see full review here) can be a good choice for new homeowners.
-First, depending on which offer you sign up for, you can get a 0% APR on balance transfers for 18 months with a 0% APR on new purchases for 6 months or a 0% APR for 12 months on both purchases and balance transfers, both with a 3% balance transfer fee.
-(After the introductory offer expires, your APR will be a variable 11.24% to 23.24%, based on your creditworthiness.)
+First, depending on which offer you sign up for, you can get a 0% APR on balance transfers for 18 months with a 0% APR on new purchases for 6 months or a 0% APR for 14 months on both purchases and balance transfers, both with a 3% balance transfer fee.
+(After the introductory offer expires, your APR will be 13.74% - 24.74% Variable on purchases & balance transfers, based on your creditworthiness.)
 The card also offers cardholders 5% cash back their first $1,500 spent at home improvement stores during the third quarter of 2016 (July-September).
 Furthermore, Discover is currently offering new cardholders double rewards paid out at the end of their first year automatically.
 There is no annual fee for this card.

-Rather than focusing on rewards, new homeowners could consider the card with the longest possible promotional financing terms on the market for all those upcoming home improvement projects you have planned.
-The Citi Simplicity card (see full review here) offers 21 months of interest-free financing on both new purchases and balance transfers.
+Rather than focusing on rewards, new homeowners could consider the card with one of the longest possible promotional financing terms on the market for all those upcoming home improvement projects you have planned.
+The Citi Simplicity card (see full review here) offers 18 months of interest-free financing on both new purchases and balance transfers.
 (Full Disclosure: Citibank, Discover and Chase advertise on Credit.com, but that results in no preferential editorial treatment.)
-After that, the variable APR is 13.24% to 23.24%, based on creditworthiness, and there is a 3% fee associated with each balance transfer.
+After that, the APR is 15.74% - 25.74%* (Variable), based on creditworthiness, and there is a 5% fee associated with each balance transfer.
 Simplicity also boasts no late fees and no penalty interest rates.
 There is no annual fee for this card.

 4. Chase Slate